US Right-To-Work States — Guide for 2025

 As the United States Citizenship and Immigration Services explains, you may be authorized to work in the US if you have an employment-based immigrant visa, for instance.
 With this type of visa, you can work in the US permanently.

-• If the state you live in has its own right-to-work law.
+• If the state your business is registered in has its own right-to-work law.

 To get more information on right-to-work laws and other labor laws for each state: